 - Participating organisations agree to send email messages to a minimum number of ticket buyers requesting cooperation with the survey.

 - Participating organisations must agree to share their results with other participants, aggregated at the organisation level.

 - Once the survey is launched and results are received, participating organisations access their results through individualised online dashboards created by WolfBrown, and participate in a peer reflection process, facilitated by WolfBrown, to make sense of the results – you’re not on your own.

 - Key findings from the peer reflection process are summarised by WolfBrown and distributed to all participants, with a workshop for participating members at our 2019 conference.
 You can view Alan Brown’s presentation from the conference here.

 The Research Project

-Our initial study is of performing arts patrons: The Universal Customer Profile Study.
-The results of this study will provide participating organisations with a multi-dimensional profile of their ticket buyers including data on preferences for types of performances, core values around arts participation, key buyer behaviours, and critical household information.
+Our initial study was of performing arts patrons: The Universal Customer Profile Study.
+The results of this study provided participating organisations with a multi-dimensional profile of their ticket buyers including data on preferences for types of performances, core values around arts participation, key buyer behaviours, and critical household information.

-During the period of 10-24 July 2019, study partners must agree to send an outbound email message to a minimum of 1,500 email addresses of recent ticket buyers, and then a follow-up reminder message one week later.
-The goal is for each organisation to collect a minimum of 100 survey responses.
+During the period of 10-24 July 2019, study partners sent an outbound email message to a minimum of 1,500 email addresses of recent ticket buyers, and then a follow-up reminder message one week later, with the goal is for each organisation to collect a minimum of 100 survey responses.

-An overview of results will be presented on Thursday 29th August at PAC Australia’s conference in Queensland.
-In addition, all study partners will have access to results through WolfBrown’s online dashboard reporting tool, where partners will be able to view and interrogate results by individual organisation and in aggregate.
+All study partners have access to results through WolfBrown’s online dashboard reporting tool, where partners are able to view and interrogate results by individual organisation and in aggregate.

-To support the research costs, members will be charged a small fee of $150 to participate in the study and the non-member participation fee is $1,250.
+To support the research costs, members were charged a small fee of $150 to participate in the study and the non-member participation fee was $1,250.